trampgeek/moodle-qtype_coderunner/README.md

 In such cases a better approach may be to use template parameters.

-If the *+Show more* link on the Coderunner question type panel in the question authoring form is clicked, some extra controls appear.
+If the *+Show more* link on the CodeRunner question type panel in the question authoring form is clicked, some extra controls appear.
 One of these is *Template parameters*.
 This can be set to a JSON-encoded record containing definitions of variables that can be used by the template engine to perform